RichardObi/medigan/README.md

     3. domain adaptation :gift:
     4. synthetic data evaluation method testing with multi-model datasets :gift:

-Instead of training your own, use one a generative models from `medigan` to generate synthetic data.
+Instead of training your own, use one of the generative models from `medigan` to generate synthetic data.

 Search and find a model in `medigan` using search terms (e.g. "Mammography" or "Endoscopy").